Board Member Responsibilities

 The board meets four times a year—spring, summer, fall, and winter.

 Serving on the EDUCAUSE board is an extraordinary opportunity for an individual who is passionate about EDUCAUSE’s mission and who has a track record of service and leadership.
-In choosing among nominees to develop the election slate, the Nominations and Leadership Development Committee considers candidates’ backgrounds and experiences in six areas:
+In choosing among nominees to develop the election slate, the Nominations and Leadership Development Committee considers candidates’ backgrounds and experiences in four areas: